mizrael/MVC-Json-Model-From-Uri/README.md

 MVC-Json-Model-From-Uri
 =======================

-MVC Value Provider for complex models in GET requests
+MVC Value Provider for complex models in GET requests as JSON string